How Does an Air Compressor Work?

 Inspecting filters and components

-Be sure to regularly inspect filters for clogs and blockages, which can decrease airflow and degrade performance and efficiency.
+Be sure to regularly inspect compressor inlet filters and aftercoolers for clogs and blockages, which can decrease airflow and degrade performance and efficiency.
 Also check oil levels to ensure proper lubrication of moving parts.
 Look for cracks, leaks and wear in hoses and connections.
-Ensure that condensate drains are functional.
-All of these are small, easily correctable issues that prevent performance issues.
+Ensure that water separator condensate drains are functional.
+All of these are small, easily correctable items that prevent performance issues.

 Monitoring pressure levels

-Pressure drops indicate that there may be blockages in the distribution system or that filters need to be changed, while issues related to pressure regulation – such as the compressor cycling on and off more than usual – indicate a more serious issue with the compressor or with the pressure regulation sensor.
+Pressure drops indicate that there may be blockages in the distribution system or that line filter elements or drains need to be changed, while issues related to pressure regulation – such as the compressor cycling on and off more than usual – can indicate a more serious issue with the compressor itself.

 Listening for unusual noises

-Unusual vibrations, rattling, grinding or squealing may signal a problem with internal components, such as belts and bearings.
-A hissing sound likely means there is a leak in a hose or pipe.
+Unusual vibrations, rattling, knocking, growling, or squealing may signal a problem with components such as belts or bearings.
+A hissing sound likely means there is a leak in a valve, hose, or pipe.

 Calling for service